rcc-navin-velazco/Lab1/README.md

 - You should see the following page.
 ![alt text](images/image7.png)

-- In the terminal windows run the following.
+- In the terminal window run the following.

 ```bash
 cd build